JHU-PL-Lab/sato/README.md

 To run tests on Sato (as well as DDPA and DDSE), run the `make test` command.

+To specify a test file is using state, add the pragma `{- STATEFUL -}` on the top of the file.

 TODOs
 ---
-- [x] Refactor codebase and fix bugs
+- [ ] Refactor codebase and fix bugs
   - [x] Write shared module type sig for odefa and natodefa errors
+  - [ ] Fix buggy behavior in DDSE, where the rule for record projection is incorrect
 - [x] Formalize revised rules
   - [x] Add projection, match, and abort rules
   - [x] Formally incorporate alias-passing (ie. on a = b, return a instead of b)